guidouil/PicoCalcStuffs/README.md

 Launch it using `run "dvd` command.

+## Flappy

+A clone of FlappyBird vibe coded with GPT, need rework, added framebuffer to make it playable.

+Launch it using `run "flappy` command.

 ## MODP

 My most ambitious mmbasic programm yet, 5k to make a `.mod` files music player / sampler.
 Tested on Pico2W only.